TACC/coe-332-sp21/docs/week09/container_orchestration_kubernetes_1.rst

 small HTTP application in the REST architecture using the flask framework.
 This HTTP application makes use of a database to persist state.
 In the coming weeks, we will add more components to our application, and this is very typical of a modern distributed system.
 As the number of components grows, the work required to deploy and maintain this system increases.
-Container orchestration systems such as k8s aid us in this deployment and manangement effort by allowing us to run our applications across a cluster of machines and use APIs to make changes to the application deployment over time.
+Container orchestration systems such as k8s aid us in this deployment and management effort by allowing us to run our applications across a cluster of machines and use APIs to make changes to the application deployment over time.